533k3r5y7yf/Probable-Wordlists/README.md

 ### To Potential Cloners and Master-Zip Downloaders
-This repo USED to be oversized and basically non-clone-able.
-That has changed due to Zipping and Torrentization - have at it!
+This repository USED to be over-sized and basically non-clone-able.
+This PRELIM branch does not contain the largest "Sorted-Into-Chunks" Folder, but has not been pruned for newline duplicates.
+This branch will be pulled to master once all of the largest files have been zipped and torrentized.

 ![Probable Wordlists Logo](https://raw.githubusercontent.com/berzerk0/Probable-Wordlists/master/ProbableWordlistLogo.png)

 ### Rev 1.1 Task List
 * [x] Explain methodology
-* [ ] Make Quick-fix for duplicates caused by newline and blankspace characters (not a full fix)
+* [ ] Make Quick-fix for duplicates caused by newline and blankspace characters (not a full fix - Rev 1.2 will be fixed from source)
-* [ ] Upload WPA-Chunks
-* [ ] Super-Zip the smaller files
+* [x] Super-Zip the Dictionary-Style files (in Prelim Branch Only)
-* [ ] Make some torrents for the big files (didn't expect it to catch on!)
+* [ ] Make torrents for the big files

+### Rev 1.2 Task List
+* [] Re-compile Wordlists from start without newline and blankspace duplicates

 ### Rev 2 List
 * More sources